|INFO ABOUT THIS ITINERARY

 Next up on the list of things to see was Tashichho Dzong, located in the north end of the city.
 Luckily for me, the British tourists were heading there so I hitched the ride with them to the Dzong (also known as Trashi Chhoe Dzong), which is the seat of Bhutan’s government and National Assembly.

-The Royal palace is located across form this Dzong.
+The Royal palace is located across from this Dzong.

 It was evening by the time I was dropped back to the center at my hotel.
 And I decided to visit the Memorial Chorten.
 This stupa, which is predominantly white with spires of gold, was built in 1974 in honor of the father of modern Bhutan, the third king of the country, His Majesty Jiqme Dorji Wangchuck.